spang99/diembftv4/Phase 4 documentation/README.md

 For our implementation, we used pyDistAlgo version 1.1.0b15 and CPython version 3.7.
 The operating systems used are macOS OS 10.14 and Windows 10.
 This program is hosted on a laptop.

 Bugs and Limitations:
+1. We were facing errors where nothing was committed to ledger files when testing our implementation with Twins.

 Main files:
 diembftv4\TestGenerator.da contains the code to generate test cases given a list of nodes and twins.